Warfields/LangExplore/acm-lisp-presentation/lug-docutils.rst

 .. note::

     LISP has hundreds if not thousands implimentations.
-Common LISP is not implimentation its a standard, thus there are hundrends of of implimentations of Common LISP so understand what you're messing with!
+Common LISP is not implimentation, its an ANSI standard, thus there are hundrends of of implimentations of Common LISP so understand what you're messing with!

 For all examples in this presentation we used sbcl (Steel Bank Common Lisp)